 Medicaid and American Indians and Alaska Natives

-As a discretionary program, IHS funding is limited and must be appropriated by Congress each fiscal year.
+IHS funding is limited and Congress must appropriate funding each fiscal year.
 The appropriated funds are distributed to IHS facilities across the country and serve as their annual budget.
 If service demands exceed available funds, services are prioritized or rationed.
-In FY2016, a total of $4.8 billion was appropriated for IHS services, with $3.3 billion going to health care services and the remaining funds supporting preventive health and other services (Figure 4).
-Some 63% or $2.1 billion of the $3.2 billion going to direct health services was appropriated to Tribally-operated facilities, with the remaining $1.2 billion going toward those directly operated by IHS.
-Only 1% of total program funding was directed toward urban Indian health.
+In FY2017, Congress appropriated $4.8 billion for IHS services (Figure 4).
 In addition to direct appropriations, revenues from third-party payers are a significant part of IHS funding, including Medicare, Medicaid, the Veterans Administration, and private insurance.
-A total of $1.2 billion will be collected from third-party payers in FY2016, with the largest share—$808 million—coming from Medicaid.
+A total of $1.3 billion will be collected from third-party payers in FY2017, with the largest share—$810 million—coming from Medicaid.

 The Role of Medicaid

-Just as with other eligible individuals, American Indians and Alaska Natives who meet state eligibility standards are entitled to Medicaid coverage in the state in which they reside.
-American Indians and Alaska Natives may qualify for Medicaid regardless of whether they are a member of a federally-recognized Tribe, whether they live on or off a reservation, and whether they receive services (or are eligible to receive services) at an IHS- or Tribally-operated hospital or clinic.
-American Indians and Alaska Natives with Medicaid can access care through all providers who accept Medicaid for all Medicaid covered benefits.
+Just as with other eligible individuals, AIANs who meet state eligibility standards are entitled to Medicaid coverage in the state in which they reside.
+AIANs may qualify for Medicaid regardless of whether they are a member of a federally-recognized Tribe, whether they live on or off a reservation, and whether they receive services (or are eligible to receive services) at an IHS- or Tribally-operated hospital or clinic.
+AIANs with Medicaid can access care through all providers who accept Medicaid for all Medicaid covered benefits.
 As such, they have access to a broader array of services and providers than those who rely solely on IHS services for care.
-Moreover, Medicaid has special eligibility rules and provides specific consumer protections to American Indians and Alaska Natives (see Appendix B).
+Moreover, Medicaid has special eligibility rules and provides specific consumer protections to AIANs.

-Medicaid provides a key source of revenue for IHS providers, including IHS and Tribal facilities.
-Federal Medicaid funding is available on an ongoing basis for covered services provided to American Indians and Alaska Natives.
+Medicaid also provides a key source of revenue for IHS and Tribal facilities.
 In contrast to IHS funds, which are limited at a fixed amount appropriated per year, Medicaid funds are not subject to annual appropriation limits.
-In addition, since Medicaid claims are processed throughout the year, facilities receive Medicaid payments on an ongoing basis.
+In addition, since Medicaid claims are processed throughout the year, facilities receive Medicaid funding on an ongoing basis for covered services provided to AIANs.
 As such, Medicaid revenues help facilities cover needed operational costs, including provider payments and infrastructure developments, supporting their ability to meet demands for care and maintain care capacity.

 Impact of the ACA Medicaid Expansion